 $ sudo reboot

-Replace PipeWire with PulseAudio server on Debian
+Replace PipeWire with PulseAudio Server on Debian

-Currently, PipeWire is not reliable to use as the default audio service, and even the official guide does not suggest you use PipeWire as a default audio service, which may give you unexpected results.
+Currently, PipeWire is not reliable to use as the default audio service, and even the official guide does not suggest you use PipeWire as the default audio service, which may give you unexpected results.

-As per Simon McVittie, “This is not a supported scenario for Debian 11, and is considered experimental.”
+As per Simon McVittie, “This is not a supported scenario for Debian 11 and is considered experimental.”

 It may break certain applications, lack certain functionality, or not work at all.